SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/ActionsofNodes/CreateNode/README.md

 #CreateNode Sample

-This sample demonstrate how to add a node to the diagram.
-To create a node, define the Node object and add that to the nodes collection of the diagram
+This sample demonstrates how to add a node to the diagram.
+To create a node, define the Node object and add that to the nodes collection of the diagram.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/nodes?theme=fluent